Abby L. Olsen — Research Investigator

 Harnessing the untapped therapeutic potential of glia in Parkinson’s disease

-Abby Olsen, MD, PhD, is an Associate Neurologist at Brigham and Women’s Hospital and Brigham and Women’s Faulkner Hospital, and an Instructor in Neurology at Harvard Medical School in Boston, MA.
+Abby Olsen, MD, PhD, is an Assistant Professor of Neurology at the University of Pittsburgh and UPMC.
 She is a graduate of Carleton College in Northfield, MN, and completed her MD, PhD at the University of Pennsylvania, followed by residency in Neurology and fellowship training in Movement Disorders at Massachusetts General Hospital/Brigham and Women’s.
 Dr. Olsen is the recipient of an NINDS K08 award, a Department of Defense Parkinson’s Disease Early Investigator Award, and an award from the Alzheimer Disease Research Association.
 Her research utilizes a combination of Drosophila and human genetics to identify novel glial genes that contribute to the pathogenesis of Parkinson’s disease (PD) and other alpha-synucleinopathies, with the long-term goal of developing glial-based therapeutics for alpha-synucleinopathies.
 Additionally, she studies gene-environment interactions that contribute to the disease.
 In the clinic, she enjoys caring for patients with Parkinson’s disease and Parkinson’s Plus syndromes.

 The long-term goal of my research is to develop new treatments for Parkinson’s disease by investigating cell types that have been previously overlooked.
 Specifically, I am interested in glia, which are the brain’s helper cells that support the neurons (nerve cells).
 The goal of this project to understand which glial genes are important in PD in order to eventually develop glial-based therapies for the disease.